ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

                     <product>.docs.pyansys.com > doc/_build/html/CNAME

-Your next step will be to upload the documentation artifact.
+Your next step would be to upload the documentation artifact.
 Assuming your documentation is written to ``doc/_build/html``, upload your documentation
 with: